alex-koiter/curiosity/README.md

-# curiosity
+# Curiosity
 This is a place for scripts that I wrote out of curiousity, interest or for fun!
+Enjoy.